-In Whaley Bridge Primary School all children encounter a wide range of reading learning opportunities to ensure that fundamental skills are securely in place.
+In Whaley Bridge Primary School, all children encounter a wide range of reading learning opportunities.

-Whole class teaching takes place and texts are often used as a stimulus for further literacy based activities.
+Whole class teaching takes place and texts are used as a stimulus for further literacy based activities.
 Our children love to listen to stories!
-In Guided Reading sessions, pupils work in small, adult led groups to explore texts, building particularly on comprehension and early inference skills.
-In KS1 pupils also have the opportunity to explore and respond to text through follow up tasks and activities.
+In Guided Reading sessions, pupils work in small, adult led groups to explore texts, building particularly on comprehension and inference skills.

-Pupils read regularly on a 1:1 basis to ensure both accuracy and understanding.
-Whilst this may be with a teacher or teaching assistant, we are fortunate in that we are supported by a committed team of volunteers comprised of parents and grandparents.
-Children are encouraged to read at home and generally take four books home every week, following a reading scheme (colour banded books).
-Children also enjoy listening to a class book at story time.
+Pupils read regularly to ensure both accuracy and understanding.
+We are fortunate in that we are supported by a committed team of volunteers comprised of parents and grandparents.

-Throughout school, reading resources are regularly reviewed and updated.
 Each year in March we celebrate World Book Day, by enjoying different reading themed activities.
 We also host a yearly book fair which is really popular and well supported.
 We are currently developing new and exciting ways to encourage reading for pleasure across the school, placing a higher focus on our wonderful library.

 All of the above help to broaden the reading experiences of our children.
 Exposing children to the range of reading opportunities and broadening vocabulary, our children are in a better place to form opinions, make choices and hopefully develop a life-long love for reading!